Table of Contents

 10. Riglos, Aragon

 Nowhere else will you find big-wall climbing with easier logistics.
-You can literally walk from the bar to the base of the huge conglomerate towers that rise 300 m above the picturesque Spanish village of Mallos de Riglos.
+A few hours drive from Barcelona, you can literally walk from the bar to the base of huge conglomerate towers that rise 300 m above the picturesque Spanish village of Mallos de Riglos.
 Once you descend you’ll be almost directly back where you started for a well-deserved beer.

 You know how pumpy it can be to climb a sustained overhanging 30 m route?
 Now imagine doing that for 300 m, pitch after pitch.
 Your biceps will cry for help!
 The name of the most classic route here says it all, La Fiesta de los Biceps.
 By the way, Alex Honnold onsight free-soloed that route.
 If you ever get on it, just try to imagine that without freaking out.